timeff/selenium-ide-js-converter/README.md

 Just don't forget to put '{-actions-}' which is where your test actions will be put on.
 ```

-- run command 'node engine.js' and see the magic happen in 'js' folder.
+- use the command "require('selenium-ide-js-converter')('html folder name','js folder name')" and you will get js file in js output folder

 #Installation